YuRower/Patterns/README.md

 Define an object that encapsulates how a set of objects interact.
 Promotes loose coupling by keeping objects from referring to each other explicitly and it lets you vary their interactions independently.

+Memento
+Type: Behavioral

+Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.